 Olive Academies ran a KS2 Outreach Project during academic year 2018/2019 which worked with schools, families and other professionals in the Bury area.
 The project supported 25 pupils most at risk from exclusion to successfully remain in their home school.

 The project was modelled on a short-term scheme run by Olive Academies (OA) in Suffolk in 2016.
 During this time the OA outreach team worked with 32 pupils who on referral were at risk of permanent exclusion and awaiting a place in alternative provision (AP).
 Prior to OA’s intervention project these pupils were involved in 63 incidences of fixed term exclusions (FEX).
 During the period of outreach project support there were only 7 fixed term exclusions – a 76.3% reduction.
 Except for 3 pupils, attendance at OA supported sessions was over 90%.
 Of the 32 pupils we worked with:

 – 17 transitioned at the end of the support into alternative provision

 – 2 were supported in successful managed moves

 – 1 was electively home educated.

-If you are interested in getting your school involved with our new KS2 project in 2018, or if you would like to refer a KS2 pupil for support, please contact the project lead Adam Tedesco at email@example.com or call our academy office on 01449 613931.
+If you are interested in getting your school involved with an outreach project or are seeking support for a KS2 pupil, please contact the outreach project lead Adam Tedesco at email@example.com or call our academy office on 01449 613931.

 Read the recent local media coverage about our Suffolk outreach service : “DfE grant is ‘great news for the children of Suffolk'”